EV6 Light 58 kWh RWD

 Now, throw out everything good I’ve just said about charging if you’re expecting to drive and DC fast charge this below 59 F/15 C. It slows down to 40 kW max charging when the minimum battery temperature is below 59 F/15 C. And of course you may not fully know that it’s the car or the DCFC limiting things unless you’re running an ODB2 dongle with Car Scanner on a smartphone.
 Now since the battery is small you might be able to keep the temperature of the pack up during a road trip at lower temperatures.
 The winter mode might help there.
 But this is something to keep in mind as negating this car’s main superpower, charging speed.
 Now during a DCFC session if the battery temperature climbs above 68 F/20 C then normal fast charging speeds resume I’ve attached a session from EVgo and you can see a charging session where the battery started out at 52 F/11 C and 40 kW step only lasted for a few minutes.

 Now if you would allow me to reminisce.
 About 35 years ago I owned and drove a 1971 Volvo 145 (wagon/estate body style).
-Although the Volvo looked like the box it came in, it was a very useful hauler of people and things.
-This Kia EV6 reminds me of that utility of the old Swedish tank.
+Although the Volvo looked like the box it came in, it was a very useful hauler of people and things, and known for its safety (relatively speaking) at the time.
+This Kia EV6 reminds me of that utility of the old Swedish tank and with innovative far side airbags between the two front seats and a high score in consumer information tests such as EuroNCAP this is one safe electric auto.
 With the seats folded down things (or a person on mattress) upwards of 6.5 ft (2 m) fits nicely.

 Unlike the Volvo the Kia has a wonderful automatic and adaptive HVAC system.
 It’s adjustable but the system can automatically detect and account for humidity and dry the air.
 It even has the thoughtfulness to temporarily stop fresh air from coming into the cabin when the windshield washer is activated.
 All of this is adjusted in menus only a Windows 95 black belt would love but at least it is adjustable.